Approximate complex amplitude encoding algorithm and its application to data classification problems: Demonstration

 In this demonstration we use the credit card fraud detection dataset \cite{credit} provided by Kaggle.
 The dataset contains credit card transactions made by European cardholders in September 2013.
 The dataset has 284,807 transactions which include 492 fraudulent transactions.
-Note that, since it is difficult to encode all transaction data into a quantum state, for proof-of-concept testing, we take 4 normal transaction data\footnote{We take top 4 normal data ID in ascending order, specifically \#1,\#2,\#3 and \#4.} and 4 fraudulent transaction data\footnote{We take top 4 fraudulent data ID in ascending order, specifically \#524,\#624,\#4921 and \#6109.} from this dataset as training data, and perform classification tests to determine whether given test data is normal or fraudulent.
-Each data consists of \textit{Times}, \textit{Amount} and 28 different features ($V1,V2,\dots,V28$) transformed by principal component analysis.
-We use 4 features ($V1, V2, V3, V4$) out of the 28 features for classification, which means that the dimension of the feature vector and the number of training data are $N=4$ and $M=8$ respectively, and the number of total qubits required for composing quantum circuit is $n+m+1=5$.
-As in the previous subsection, we embed the training data of normal transaction and fraudulent transaction into the real and imaginary parts of the complex amplitude of the ancilla qubit state $\ket{0}$ and embed the test data into the complex amplitude of the ancilla qubit state $\ket{1}$.
+Note that, since it is difficult to encode all transaction data into a quantum state, for proof-of-concept testing, we take 4 normal transaction data\footnote{We take the top 4 normal data IDs in ascending order, specifically, \#1, \#2, \#3, and \#4.} and 4 fraudulent transaction data\footnote{We take the top 4 fraudulent data IDs in ascending order, specifically, \#524, \#624, \#4921, and \#6109. } from this dataset as training data and perform classification tests to determine whether the given test data are normal or fraudulent.
+Each set of data consists of \textit{Times}, \textit{Amount,} and 28 different features ($V1,V2,\dots,V28$) transformed by principal component analysis.
+We use 4 features ($V1, V2, V3, V4$) out of the 28 features for classification, which means that the dimension of the feature vector and the number of training data are $N=4$ and $M=8$, respectively, and the number of total qubits required for composing the quantum circuit is $n+m+1=5$.
+As in the previous subsection, we embed the training data of normal transactions and fraudulent transactions into the real and imaginary parts of the complex amplitude of the ancilla qubit state $\ket{0}$ and embed the test data into the complex amplitude of the ancilla qubit state $\ket{1}$.

-After the state preparation, we operate the Hadamard gate on the ancilla qubit and make measurements to obtain $\langle \sigma_z^{(a)}\rangle$ the sign of which provides classification result, i.e., $\tilde{y}=+1$ for normal data and $\tilde{y}=-1$ for fraudulent data.
-As test data, we take the top four normal data ID and fraudulent data ID, in ascending order, excluding the training data.
-Classification results are shown in TABLE~\ref{tb:fraud_detection}.
-Although the result of \#7 is incorrect, it arises primarily from the error between the exact data and ACAE data as in the case of Iris dataset classification.
-We confirmed that the value of $\quad\langle \sigma_z^{(a)}\rangle\quad$ turns 0.0199 and the correct result is obtained when the classification is performed using exact data.
+After the state preparation, we operate the Hadamard gate on the ancilla qubit and make measurements to obtain {$\langle \sigma_z^{(\rm{A})}\rangle$,} the sign of which provides the classification result, i.e., $\tilde{y}=+1$ for normal data and $\tilde{y}=-1$ for fraudulent data.
+As test data, we take the top four normal data IDs and fraudulent data IDs, in ascending order, excluding the training data.
+Classification results are shown in {Table}~\ref{tb:fraud_detection}.